Elk Teeth: Everything You Need To Know

 Elks scare off predators or competition by revealing their canines.

-Elk are plant eaters and are, thus, less likely to attack a predator or threat with their teeth.
-Instead, they have large and sharp antlers with which they attack.
-However, the elk’s greatest defense is its speed.
+Because elk are plant eaters, they are not likely to attack a predator with their teeth.
+An elk’s greatest defense is its speed.
 According to the National Park Service, an elk might try to scare its predator or competition by grinding its teeth and revealing its canines before attacking or fleeing.

-Parks Canada states that elk can get aggressive toward humans during fall and spring.
-Bull elk are aggressive during the mating season, which spans August to September, when they have to fight other elk to win the right to cow elk.
-Between May and June, known as the spring calving season, cow elk can also become aggressive to defend their young.
+Parks Canada states that elk can become aggressive toward humans during fall and spring.
+Bull elk are aggressive during the mating season, which typically spans from late August through October, when they fight other males for mating rights.
+Between May and June, known as the spring calving season, cow elk may become aggressive when defending their young.